Skip to content

 cd /path/to/skies-adsb

-At this point from your Host machine you should be able to open a web browser to:
+At this point from your workstation you should be able to open a web browser and navigate to:

 NOTE: The app works on all of the recent versions of the major browsers: Chrome (Desktop+Mobile), Firefox (Desktop), and Safari (Desktop+Mobile).